ieder1357/InspireHEP-Network-Analysis/README.md

 Feel free to take a look at the iPython notebook I'm attaching in this repository where I try to answer this question with InspireHEP's papers' metadata.
 In it, I attempt to evaluate the impact of a paper (and an author's collective work) through  the PageRank metric, instead of citation count or h-index (the number of papers H that an author has written which have at least H number of citations).

+For previous work related to this topic, you can go to: https://arxiv.org/pdf/physics/0604130.pdf which uses PageRank for papers published on Physical Review from 1893 to 2003.